Pulling Back the Curtain on the Latest US News Rankings

 This one data point generated by US News does not in any way offer a complete picture of the choices available to graduates of Yale Law School, nor of the decisions they make.
 As a law school, we seek out and support students with extremely varied backgrounds and interests.
 We provide tools to enable our students to pursue a multidisciplinary course of study and engage in intellectual pursuits of interest to them.
 It comes as no surprise to us, therefore, when many of our graduates turn down traditional legal employment for different types of opportunities.
 For example, several of our graduating students each year forego employment altogether to pursue advanced degrees, most often with the goal of being hired as a scholar by a law school.
-Five graduates in the Class of 2012 (2.3% of the Class) and seven graduates in the Class of 2013 (3.4% of the Class) took that route.
-Undoubtedly these graduates will secure meaningful employment upon completion of their degree programs.
-Additionally, several of our graduates each year choose professional positions, often involving policy work or teaching, for which bar passage is not required and which do not fit squarely in the ABA’s definition of "JD Advantage."
-Seven graduates in the Class of 2012 (3.2% of the Class) and six graduates in the Class of 2013 (3% of the Class) accepted these types of positions.
+Seven graduates in the Class of 2013 (3.4% of the Class) took that route.
+These graduates will undoubtedly secure meaningful employment upon completion of their degree programs.
+Additionally, several of our graduates each year choose professional positions, often involving policy, research or teaching, for which bar passage is not required and which do not fit squarely in the ABA’s definition of "JD Advantage."
+Six graduates in the Class of 2013 (3% of the Class) accepted these types of positions.
 All of these graduates are fulfilling their professional goals and personal aspirations, just not within the strictures of the US News definition of "employed."

 Assistant Dean, Career Development Office